MUbarak123-56/fpl_team_optimization/README.md

 - A maximum budget of 100 million pounds
 - A team representation of 3 players at maximum.

-The mathematical formulation alongside the code for each objective/constraint is provided below:
+The code for each objective/constraint is provided below:

-Variables
+#### Variables

+      x = Array.create('x', shape=num_var, vartype='BINARY')
+      s = Array.create('s', shape=slack_num + len(df_use["team"].unique()), vartype='BINARY')

+The x variable object is storing each individual player as a variable from x[1] to x[50].
+We have 50 of them because we are selecting the optimal squad from 50 players.
+The s variable is acting as a slack variable for for the budget and team representation constraints.

 ## References